Seven years ago, a British woman named Emily Robinson decided to give up drinking for the month of January as she trained for a half-marathon.

 If you are a heavy drinker and want to stop, don’t attempt to go cold turkey at home.
 Instead, consult with a physician or alcohol treatment center to see if you need medically monitored detox.

 Alcohol withdrawal can began as soon as two hours after people who are dependent on alcohol have had their last drink.
 Symptoms may range from sweating, shaking, nausea and vomiting to high fever, seizures, hallucinations and even death.
-Withdrawal symptoms usual peak within one to three days, and they may last for weeks.
+Alcohol withdrawal symptoms usually peak within one to three days, and they may last for weeks.